Czechs tighten COVID lockdown, seek more tests for factory workers

 Shutting some non-critical industry for a while could help, Sin said, adding: “Limiting movement between districts is completely insufficient.”

-Reporting by Jiri Skacel and Robert Muller, writing by Jason Hovet; editing by Emelia Sithole-Matarise and Gareth Jones
+Reporting by Jiri Skacel and Robert Muller, writing by Jason Hovet; editing by Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.